 Furniture against the wall is usually left and cleaned around while

 furniture in the center of the room is usually moved.
 Furniture should not

 be moved until carpet is dry.

-windows and turn on ceiling fans.
 Depending on weather and soil changes

 drying times.
 Its best to assume the full day to dry.
 If the customer left

 while we were working they usually ask when I estimate we will be done.
 Some

 will leave a check if they can't make it back or its close, and some will